duckduckgo/duckduckgo-documentation/duckduckhack/longtail/longtail_overview.md

 Each longtail Instant Answer produces a (generally large) data file that gets used for showing answers in [long tail queries](https://duckduckgo.com/?q=i'm+a+walking+contradiction+lyrics).

-Longtail Instant Answers are in alpha and both the interface and testing procedure are not yet well defined.
-However, you can work away without worrying about what any changes might do to your Instant Answers -- we'll take care of all that.

 ## Example

 ![lyrics example](https://images.duckduckgo.com/iu/?u=https%3A%2F%2Fs3.amazonaws.com%2Fddg-assets%2Fdocs%2Flongtail_example.png&f=1)